JanDornbusch/ClojureWebTutorial/tutorial12/Readme.md

 which have been included within this handler.

 Comparing both lists above it will be a good idea to use the full library instead of pull all the defaults given inside it up to our handler.
-We will have to add this lines to the dependencies of our project:
+We will have to add this lines to the dependencies of our project `testapp\ project.clj `:

 ```clojure
 [ring/ring-defaults "0.2.0"]